French lick & the midwest

 And that’s okay.

-The landscape started to flatten out after Kentucky and southern Indiana.
+The landscape started to flatten out after Kentucky and into southern Indiana and Illinois.
 No surprise there.
-I’ve been through both states before so a good chunk of it felt familiar.
+I’ve been through both all these states before so a good chunk of it felt familiar.

 We took a few snaps here and there of the land flattening out, with Independence, Missouri as our destination for the night.
 I mean, what better place to stop on a journey westward than everyone’s favorite starting point for the Oregon Trail.